 - Stock and custom roof flashing

 - Modified, single-ply, and built-up roofing solutions

 The Metal Roofing Association (MRA) recommends a galvanizing thickness level of at least G-90 for residential applications and an AZ-50 or AZ-55 designation for galvalume coatings.
 In areas by the sea, opt for an aluminum-based panel.
 Paint finishes vary in quality, as well.
 An inferior coating may fade or chalk.
 Some manufacturers participate in a certification process developed by the MRA.
 Standard certified products may be used in most areas.
 In areas with high exposure to UV light, opt for a premium certified paint coating.
-Call Alpine Roofing Construction for all metal roofing materials and installations.
+Call Alpine Roofing Construction at (214) 528-9897, or fill out our online contact form, for all metal roofing materials and installations.